-After years of resisting making technology a big part of my yoga training business, and on the verge of releasing my first online Children’s Yoga teacher training, I reflect on the benefits and harms of screen time.
+In 2016, after years of resisting making technology a big part of our yoga training business, and on the verge of releasing my first online Children's Yoga teacher training, I reflected on the benefits and harms of screen time.

 My 9 year old boy has been asking us to let him play computer games for years.
 But our answer is always, “There is a beautiful and fascinating world all around you; we want you to explore it and engage with it."

-I believe in nature, real life connections, communication, touch, play, and love.
+I believe in nature, real live connections, communication, touch, play, and love.

 There is no real love in computers and phones.
 You can communicate love through electronic medias, but it will never feel like holding a puppy or hugging a loved one.

 Looking at Facebook on your smartphone is a very different experience of connectedness than actually looking at the face of someone you love.
 These devices steal time that actually belongs to our family, our love life and our friends.